-This tells you the percentage of patients that have received the flu and pneumonia vaccines.
+This indicates the percentage of residents that received the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term stay residents who required additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
-Some experts argue this is a reasonable measure of a patient's well-being.
+This metric is a measure of the percent of long-term residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile

-This tells you the percent of residents who retained mobility levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percentage of residents who maintained mobility over time.
+Preserving mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations